mbullington/RBDOOM-3-BFG/README.md

 This is mostly a playground for me to try out new libraries, techniques, and learn C++ concepts with more depth.

 Therefore, I might switch things out for fun with little / no functional difference.
-Also, since I'm one person who has way too many interests, I may take the axe to things to make the codebase simpler for me, or just leave them for later (like Windows support).
+Also for the sake of time, I may take the axe to things to make the codebase simpler for me, or just leave them for later (like Windows support + MSYS).

 I may also try to optimize DOOM 3 and improve the experience on the platforms I have available:
 - x86_64 macOS
+- x86_64 Arch Linux w/ AMD 6800XT
 - SteamOS under Wayland (Steam Deck)

 That means my fork is also unsupported, and you should use [RBDOOM-3-BFG](https://github.com/RobertBeckebans/RBDOOM-3-BFG) in most cases.